-Note: Courses used in other areas, such as Oral Communications, Arts and Humanities, Social and Behavioral Sciences, or Transfer Electives may also be used to satisfy the three (3) Special Awareness Requirements categories.
+Note: Courses used in other areas, such as Communication Studies, Arts and Humanities, Social and Behavioral Sciences, or Transfer Electives may also be used to satisfy the three (3) Special Awareness Requirements categories.
 A course may be used to satisfy more than one Special Awareness Requirements category.

 - ACC201 Financial Accounting (3)

-- ACC202 Managerial Accounting (3)
+- ACC202 Managerial Accounting (3) 🔊

 - BUS201 Legal Environment of Business (3)

-- BUS208 Business Statistics (3)
+- BUS208 Business Statistics (3) 🔊

-- ECN201Principles of Macroeconomics (3)Image: Second second

-- ECN202 Principles of Microeconomics (3) also fulfills Social/Behavioral Science requirement
+- ECN201 Principles of Macroeconomics (3) also fulfills Social/Behavioral Science requirement

+- ECN202 Principles of Microeconomics (3) 🔊 🗟

+- also fulfills Social/Behavioral Science requirement

-- MAT215 Math for Business Analysis (4) 🔂
+- MAT215 Math for Business Analysis (4) 💿